Vision Rehabilitation Therapy Certificate (online)

 Who Is This Program For

-A degree program and graduate certification option for those who want to work in a professional setting assisting adult populations who are blind/visually impaired integrate compensatory skills and assistive technology that will enable them to live safe, productive, and independent lives.
+A graduate certificate option for those who want to work in a professional setting assisting adult populations who are blind/visually impaired integrate compensatory skills and assistive technology that will enable them to live safe, productive, and independent lives.